glasnt/talks/2015_09_KiwiPyCon/slides.md

 ---

+# But why say thank you? <!-- .slide: class="center" -->

+Note: Apart from it being a nice thing todo.

+---

+# It's nice thing to do <!-- .slide: class="center" -->

+Note: Not getting acknowedgement suck

+Burnout

+Plight of the organiser
+---

+# Encourage continued engagement <!-- .slide: class="center" -->

+Note: They have done a thing once, they will do it again.

+Edge case

+---

+# Voluntold <!-- .slide: class="center" -->

+Note: I'm super encourageable.
+I think half the stuff i do is average until validated

+Which which is why i'm here

+---

+# Nurture the seed <!-- .slide: class="center" -->

+Note: with a bit of influence, these people can grow into awesome

+---
  <img src="pictures/b_linked.png" style="margin-top: -50px" />

 Note: This is the new age resume.
 Publically accessible.
 We can thank people who would otherwise be unrecognised